ZeptByteS/dvorak-qwerty/README.md

-More simple way to use dvorak-qwerty on Linux
+More simple way to use dvorak-qwerty on Linux (Ubuntu Gnome 16.04 LTS)
 ------

 ![](https://github.com/ZeptByteS/dvorak-qwerty/blob/master/dvorak-qwerty.png)